kozyilmaz/nheqminer-macos/README.md

 # nheqminer for macOS

+This repository builds standalone nheqminer binaries for macOS platform without installing brew or any other package manager.
+No additional dependencies are needed, all tools (autotools, cmake etc.) and libraries (boost) are downloaded and compiled from scratch.
+Two flavours of nheqminer (SSE2 and AVX, AVX and CUDA) are built using llvm-g++ with minimal binary dependencies.

 ### Build instructions

 **NOTE: Common mistake is to clone this repo without recursive, you need to use --recursive**